OpenZeppelin/compact-security-detectors-sdk/sdk/docs/contributing.md

 # Contributing

-Thank you for considering contributing to the `midnight-security-detectors-sdk`!
+Thank you for considering contributing to the `compact-security-detectors-sdk`!

 ## How to Contribute